ickc/pixi-kernel-jl/README.md

         pixi run install-kernel

 Be patient — on a cold start the installation may take around 90 seconds.
-The install currently creates a symlink inside your Jupyter kernels directory that points back to this clone.
-If you delete or move the clone, the kernel will stop working.

 By default, the install will create or overwrite a kernel named `pixi-kernel-jl` inside your Jupyter kernels directory.
 You can confirm the installed kernels with: